 Please note: this will require you to continue your application on the same device that you started your application on.
-The application closes on 20th October 2022, at 5 pm.
+The opening and closing dates will be confirmed soon for 2023/24.
 Incomplete or late documentation will not be accepted and will render applications ineligible.

 For any paper documents, you will need to create scanned electronic copies of them to upload online.
 Please note, you can only upload one digital file per question.
 If you have two or more documents to upload per question you need to create a single digital file first.
 There are a number of ways to create a scanned electronic copy of your document/s:

 |Department Social Protection (DSP) payment||Full DSP statement of payments for 2022||You can request a DSP statement for 2022 through mywelfare.ie or from your local community welfare office/Intreo Office|